canonical/ubuntu-image/CONTRIBUTING.md

 ubuntu-image is released as a snap on the [Snap Store](https://snapcraft.io/ubuntu-image).

-When changes are merged in the `main` branch, a new snap is automatically built and pushed to the `latest/edge` channel.
+When changes are merged in the `main` branch, a new snap is automatically built and pushed to the `latest/edge` channel by Launchpad.

 When we think we have a "stable enough" version that we don't want to break with future merges in `main`, we promote it to `latest/candidate`.